The British Amp Invasion

 Summary

-The British amps of the late 50s onward differed significantly from their American counterparts, which were typically designed for jazz, country, and dance-hall music.
-British amps were specifically built for rock ‘n’ roll.
-As the music evolved throughout the 60s, these amps became the instruments of choice for a new sound.
+The seminal British amps of the late 50s onward were always distinct from their American counterparts, which were generally designed for jazz, country, and dance-hall music.
+The British amps were designed to hit the ground running for rock n roll.
+And as that music gradually dropped its roll through the course of the 60s, these were the first amps that truly rocked too.

-British-made amps by Vox, Marshall, Hiwatt, Orange, and others powered the music …
+Not only did British-made amps by Vox, Marshall, Hiwatt, Orange, and others power the ground-breaking music of the m…

 Book Details